Guinée forestière: Diécké Classified Rainforest

 This area is split into evergreen and deciduous forests and contains plant species unique to the area.
 Its forest composition is mainly lowland mature rainforest, with swamps in some regions.
 It has heavy rainfall with this region receiving 1900-3000mm of rainfall each year, making it one of the wettest parts of West Africa.
 Human activity has also disturbed the ecological region due to previous slash-and-burn farming, logging and mining activities.
 Despite the Diécké Classified Forest being used for logging, swamp-forest regions have hindered commercial exploitation due to its difficulty of access.

 2014 Ebola outbreak

-The origin of the 2014 Ebola outbreak has been traced back to Forested Guinea: it was the first country in Westerm Africa to record an Ebola virus outbreak.
+The origin of the 2014 Ebola outbreak has been traced back to Forested Guinea: it was the first country in Western Africa to record an Ebola virus outbreak.
 The initial case of the outbreak was attributed to a 2-year-old boy located in Meliandou, Guéckédou Prefecture with the Zaire strain of Ebola who died 6 December 2013.
 This subsequently spread to neighbouring countries Liberia and Sierra Leone due to the village's proximity to their borders and the free flow of people between the three countries.
 Ebola also spread to Conakry from Guéckédou, the first urban area in Guinea to be affected, with the first case recorded on 17 March 2014.

 The Ebola Crisis affected 3811 people in total in Guinea.
 Guinea was declared "Ebola-free" in its entirety in December 2015; however, on 17 March 2016, Nzérékoré recorded two additional cases of Ebola.